 Officials must be able to find a way to lessen the occurrence and severity of the conflict and controversy that develops during competition.
-The following are key issues for effectively dealing with potentially volatile situations:
+The following are key issues in effectively dealing with potentially volatile situations:

-- a.
-Internal Issues - 1.
-Officials must be aware of their own "hot buttons" and how to control them - 2.
-Officials must be able to exhibit self-control even when all others do not - 3.
+a.
+Internal Issues

+- 1. Officials must be aware of their own "hot buttons" and how to control them - 2.
+Officials must be able to exhibit self-control even when all other do not - 3.
 Officials must be prepared to deal with the unexpected - b.
-Situational Issues

-1. Officials have the ability to reflect credibility by portraying a professional appearance (uniform, physical condition, composure, etc.)

-- 2. Preventive officiating often minimizes the potential of controversy escalating into conflict - 3.
-Officials should not become an obstacle to the contest/game flowing smoothly

-4. Officials should not should not "split hairs" on issues not related to the administration of the game

-5. Officials should manage the game with the "lightest touch" possible to provide a balance in competition

-6. Officials must always effectively deal with issues related to safety and sportsmanship

-- C. Resolving Conflict With Coaches - 1.
+Situational Issues - 1.
+Officials have the ability to reflect credibility by portraying a professional appearance (uniform, physical condition, composure, etc.) - 2.
+Preventive officiating often minimizes the potential of controversy escalating into conflict - 3.
+Officials should not become an obstacle to the contest/game flowing smoothly - 4.
+Officials should not should not "split hairs" on issues not related to the administration of the game - 5.
+Officials should manage the game with the "lightest touch" possible to provide a balance in competition - 6.
+Officials must always effectively deal with issues related to safety and sportsmanship - C. Resolving Conflict With Coaches - 1.
 Think through your options when dealing with conflict - 2.
 Appear to be receptive and respectful - 3.
 Keep all communication professional and calm - 4.
 Focus on game related issues - 5.
 Emphasize "what" is the right thing to do, not who is "right" - 6.
-Avoid prolonged eye contact and finger pointing

-7. Attempt to allow the discussion to take place facing away from the bench area and spectators (shoulder-to-shoulder rather than face to face)
+Avoid prolonged eye contact and finger pointing - 7.
+Attempt to allow the discussion to take place facing away from the bench area and spectators (shoulder-to-shoulder rather than face to face) - 8.
+Be a good listener, but know when it is time to end the discussion

-- 8. Be a good listener, but know when it is time to end the discussion - 9.
-Allow a coach to vent in a professional manner and allow the coach to disengage - 10.
+- 9. Allow a coach to vent in a professional manner and allow the coach to disengage - 10.
 Don't insist on having the "last word"